tenzir/tenzir/changelog/next/features/4564--tcp-listen-metrics.md

-We added a metric for TCP connections.
-It emits one event per second for every active connection and contains the number of reads and writes on the socket and the number of bytes that were transmitted in that time frame.
+`metrics tcp` shows metrics for TCP connections, emitted once every second per connection.
+The metrics contains the reads and writes on the socket and the number of bytes transmitted.